EmileTrotignon/blog/monad.md

 ## Example: Sudoku

-Lets look a real use-case of non-deterministic computation: solving a sudoku.
+Let's look at a real use-case of non-deterministic computation: solving a sudoku.
 When you solve a sudoku, you have a set of legal digits to put in each cell, but choosing the wrong one may block you later.